Do you want to learn how to make your own emergency candles?

 - Using a pot for just candle making, place wax inside to melt. (double boiler preferred)

-- When wax is melted, remove from heat and add wood shavings or sawdust and stir.
+- When the wax is melted, remove it from heat and add wood shavings or sawdust and stir.

 Burn time: Varies